inkyblackness/ss-specs/archives/mapInformation.md

 One height unit is the 32th of the level height.
 The higher the level is, the larger are the visible jumps of any height value.

+Although any level can be marked as cyberspace - even the starting level - only levels 10, 14 and 15 properly work.
+Apparently these level numbers are hardcoded in the engine.
+Cyberspace items in other levels don't work as expected, especially the exit port either crashes the game or puts the player at the start of the cyberspace level again.

 The ```placeholder``` has no use in the archives.
 > According to the documentation of TSSHP, this field is used as a placeholder for a pointer within the game logic.